Chapter 24 – Problems in Canberra’s ANU – 1968-9

 But there were only three of such projects at the time, and to try to write a thesis based on their activities would have been impossible, even if I could get total access to everything they were doing.

-That was enough to reach some main general conclusions – that Japanese direct investors put emphasis on securing sources of supply (raw materials investments) or overseas markets for finished goods (sales network investments) and parts and materials (assembly operations behind tariff barriers).
+I also had enough to reach some interesting general conclusions on style of investment – that Japanese direct investors put emphasis on securing sources of supply (raw materials investments) or overseas markets for finished goods (sales network investments) and parts and materials (assembly operations behind tariff barriers).
+What more they were happy to do these investments in the form of joint ventures, unlike the fully or majority owned form of investment preferred by Western investors.

 These were all quite interesting in the context of direct investment theory at the time.